jianqi14/RFID-Attendance_Tracker/README.md

 The technologies I will use are Python, HTML, CSS, and SQL.
 More technologies might be added but these are for certain.

-There is also a Buzzer noise for confirmation for the user when the RFID had process a task.
-The Pin that the Buzzer will occupy will be on Raspberry pi board of Pin 12.
+There is also a Buzzer noise for confirmation to let the user know when the RFID had processed a task.
+The Pin that the Buzzer will occupied on Raspberry pi board is Pin 12.

 What if we use google spreadsheet API to store user name, time stamp, etc.